scenarios-com/json-api-ext-revisions/README.md

 specification, influenced by Google's
 ["Resource Revisions" API Improvement Proposal][aip/162].

 :construction_worker: As an early draft, radical change is possible

-:traffic_light: Please use milestones [v0] and [v1] to track progress towards stability
+:crystal_ball: Please use milestones [v0] and [v1] to track progress towards stability

 ## Design Rationale